axibase/atsd-use-cases/chart-of-the-day/us-food-insecurity/README.md

 > Use the drop-down menus to navigate through time or observe a specific county.

-The United States of America is considered by most of the world to be a land of plenty, but that doesn't mean that food security problems don't exist.
-In fact, an average one in seven persons is labeled as food insecure by the United States Department of Agriculture (USDA)([1](http://www.worldhunger.org/hunger-in-america-2016-united-states-hunger-poverty-facts/)).
+The United States of America is considered by most of the world to be a land of plenty, but that doesn't mean that food security problems do not exist.
+In fact, an average one in seven persons is labeled as food insecure by the United States
+Department of Agriculture (USDA)([1](http://www.worldhunger.org/hunger-in-america-2016-united-states-hunger-poverty-facts/)).
 Such a person is considered to have unstable access to nutritious and varied food, though not necessarily starving.
 A full explanation of the definition of food insecurity can be found on the [USDA's website](https://www.ers.usda.gov/topics/food-nutrition-assistance/food-security-in-the-us/definitions-of-food-security/).